When a home is listed for sale, its “clutter” can be the difference between a rapid sale and no sale at all.

 - Remove items from bathroom countertops

 You should also consider removing distinctive artwork from your walls, or replacing pieces with items that are more bland.
+If you need a place to store the items you will remove from your home, you may consider renting a nearby self storage unit.

 The over-reaching goal of de-cluttering is to depersonalize and neutralize your home so a buyer can visualize himself/herself living there.
 De-cluttering your home can also make your home appear larger, accentuating the features of each room.